julianecassidy/randomrhythms/README.md

 - Get a random concert based on date, city, and price
 - Go directly to the ticket seller's site to purchase a ticket

-This repo contains the React front end for the app.
-The component heirarchy currently looks like this:

 ![React Component Heirarchy](/react-heirarchy.PNG)